 Your lawyer will be by your side throughout the entire process, offering you expert legal advice at each step.
 The aim of collaborative law is to resolve family disputes without going to court.

 Collaborative law is aimed at achieving an outcome which is acceptable to both of you.
-If it is not possible to reach such an agreement and you need the assistance of the court to reach an outcome, then the solicitors withdraw and do not take any further part in the proceedings.
-This is so that there is no concern that the solicitor may be seen to have a vested interest in the talks breaking down.
+If it is not possible to reach such an agreement and you need the assistance of the court to reach an outcome, then the lawyers withdraw and do not take any further part in the proceedings.
+This is so that there is no concern that the lawyer may be seen to have a vested interest in the talks breaking down.

 One of the benefits of the collaborative process is that it is not driven by a timetable imposed by the court.
 So, to a large extent, the process can be built around your family’s individual timetable and priorities.